 Tap star Bill Robinson to appear shortly in "Hot From Harlem" after finishing his Orpheum circuit engagements.
 Thanks to Paula Broussard for locating this in the July 11, 1932 issue of the Los Angeles Illustrated Daily News.
 This and the "Kongo" ads were posted as comments to an Esotouric's Secret Los Angeles Facebook post about the theatre.

-Thanks to Ken McIntyre for locating this October 1933 ad from the California Eagle for a post on the Photos of Los Angeles Facebook group.
+Thanks to Ken McIntyre for locating this October 1933 ad from the California Eagle for a post for the Photos of Los Angeles private Facebook group.

 A November 1943 ad appearing in the California Eagle.